ultimatecoder/cpython/Doc/using/cmdline.rst

       This option cannot be used with built-in modules and extension modules written in C, since they do not have Python module files.
-However, it can still be used for precompiled modules, even if the original source file is not available.
+However, it can still be used for pre-compiled modules, even if the original source file is not available.

    If this option is given, the first element of :data:`sys.argv` will be the